LasterAlex/teloxide_tests/README.md

 # Teloxide tests

-I am trying to make tests for teloxide by bot mocking.
+I am trying to make tests for teloxide using fake server and a bot with an url to that server.

-The mocking shouldn't be very difficult.
-Complex - yes, but it isn't what was holding back that issue.
-The problem is an easy way to make test objects and check the request data.
-That's why im prioritizing it now.
+Basic dataset is done, now of concern is a fake server.

 ## Todo